vianhanif/opencode-session-viewer/README.md

 ## 1. What

-A CLI script that queries opencode's local SQLite DB (`~/.local/share/opencode/opencode.db`) to inspect session metadata — title, project, model, message count, todo progress, diff stats, and recent messages.
+A CLI script that queries opencode's local SQLite DB (`~/.local/share/opencode/opencode.db`) to inspect session metadata — title, project, model, message count, todo progress, diff stats, and recent messages with their actual content.

 ---